2022 NBA Finals: Game 5

 Wiggins had 26 points and 13 rebounds to lead Golden State to a 104–94 victory, placing them within a game of a championship.
 Thompson added 21 points to help the Warriors overcome an off night for Curry, who had 16 points and eight assists but went 0 for 9 from 3-point range.
 Boston was more aggressive in double-teaming Curry beyond the 3-point line.
-Prior to Game 5, he had NBA-record streaks of 38 consecutive games with multiple 3-pointers, 132 straight playoff games with a least one 3-point basket, and 233 consecutive games with a 3-pointer in the regular season and postseason combined.
-Tatum had a game-high 27 points and 10 rebounds for the Celtics, who lost consecutive games for the first time in these playoffs.
+Before Game 5, he had NBA-record streaks of 38 consecutive games with multiple 3-pointers, 132 straight playoff games with a least one 3-point basket, and 233 consecutive games with a 3-pointer in the regular season and postseason combined.
+Tatum had a game-high 27 points and 10 rebounds.
+Boston lost consecutive games for the first time in these playoffs.

 The Warriors led by as many as 16 points in the first quarter.
 Boston whittled away at the lead with Curry on the bench, but he made a layup to give Golden State a 51–39 advantage at halftime.
 Wiggins had 16 points and seven rebounds at the break, and Green was forceful with 8 points after totaling just 17 in the first four games.
 The Warriors were moving the ball well but shot just 3 for 17 on 3-pointers in the first half.
 Tatum had 13 points and eight rebounds to keep Boston in the game.
 After the break, the Celtics scored the first 10 points of the second half and took the lead after a 19–4 run.
 They made eight consecutive 3s after missing their first 12 of the game, while Golden State missed their first eight in the second half.
 Poole banked in a 33 ft three-pointer to beat the third-quarter buzzer, giving the Warriors a 75–74 lead to enter the fourth.

 Thompson shot 7 for 14 and made five 3-pointers.
 The Warriors were 9 of 40 on their 3s, including 0 of 6 from Wiggins.
 Green, who fouled out with 3:01 left, exited with eight points, eight rebounds, and seven assists.
 Golden State got 15 points off the bench from Payton and 14 from Poole.
 Boston shot 11 of 32 from behind the arc, with Brown going 0 for 5 and shooting 5 of 18 overall; he finished with 18 points.
 Williams had 10 points and eight rebounds.